-How hard is it for SDRs to move into AE roles in SaaS in November 2016?
+Q: Dear SaaStr: How Hard is it for SDRs to Move into AE roles?

 In most well-run SaaS organizations, the VP of Sales is constantly using the SDRs as a farm team for AEs.
 In part to groom great AEs, but also maybe even more so, to provide SDRs a career path.
 The reality is in a perfect world, your best SDR would always stay an SDR.
 But the best ones often want to get “promoted” to AE (or group manager of SDRs).
 By providing a career path, good VPs can recruit more SDRs.